lugdraad/Antenna/README.md

 Set your location inside the **ViewController.swift** file to view regional streams.
 As per the usual side-loading procedure, you will need to change the Bundle Identifier, however not just once but for each app target.

 All artwork (and initial testing) kindly provided by Steeley.
+Original design files can be found [here](https://github.com/lugdraad/Antenna-Artwork).

 Created as a learning project, please support the official apps when they become available.